callumflack/lend-first/_loan-options/cash-out.md

 Cash out is when there are not enough funds for redraw.
 A full application is required along with income assessment, credit history checks and valuations.

 Even if enough funds are available for redraw, there could still be other more suitable options available.
-This is where expert advice from experienced lenders like Australian Property Finance can make the difference.
+This is where expert advice from experienced lenders like LendFirst can make the difference.

 <h4 id="line-of-credit-vs-term-loan">Line of credit versus term loans?</h4>
 A Term Loan is a normal Home Loan with Principal  & Interest repayments designed to be repaid within a designated timeframe.